avishek-sen-gupta/cobol-rekt/README.md

 **NOTE:** This is a work in progress.
 Variables which are used to descope jumps, are currently not named uniquely.

+This is probably best used for smaller scale refactorings, like eliminating jumps inside a section.
+For larger scale refactorings, a different approach (potentially based on [Automatic compiler restructuring of COBOL programs into a proc per paragraph model - Patent US5778232A (Expired 2016)](https://patents.google.com/patent/US5778232A/en)) might give better results.

 ## Running against AWS Card Demo